-The novice might find Larmer’s article emotionally draining.
-Anyone with even a rudimentary understanding of Chinese academic culture will notice a huge, gaping hole.
+Why was I skeptical?
+Well, while the novice might find Larmer’s article emotionally draining, anyone with even a rudimentary understanding of Chinese academic culture will notice a huge, gaping hole.

-I noticed the hole, which led me to an observation, which led me to a better understanding of how the gaokao works, which is almost exactly the opposite of its presentation in the American press.
+I noticed the hole, which led me to an observation, which led me to seek a better understanding of how the gaokao works, which led to my somewhat horrified understanding that the gaokao’s reality is almost exactly the opposite of its reputation, at least as presented by the American media.

 The hole: In a story dedicated to students preparing for the National Higher Education Entrance Examination (aka the gaokao) Larmer never once mentions cheating.
-This would be a problematic oversight in any event, but given the last anecdote, the omission strains credulity.
+This would be a problematic oversight in any event, but particularly so given the outcome of Yang’s efforts.